albertoursino/graphs-comparison/Midterm Project Report.md

 Some nice pictures of the two datasets on a world map can be found on the repository (link above).

-Perhaps in future simulations we might consider a new graph, which takes into account flow of people across sister cities which do not have an airport but are close to airports for which there exists a route between them in the airline routes database:
+Perhaps in future simulations we might consider a new graph, which takes into account flow of people across sister cities which do not have an airport but are close to airports for which there exists a route between them in the airline routes database: we think it is worth to do this experiment

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcyOTE3Nzg2LC0xMzY5NzYzNTM0LDEwMT
+eyJoaXN0b3J5IjpbLTE3ODQxODQzMDYsLTEzNjk3NjM1MzQsMT
-k1NzQ1MDksLTk5NjAzMDEwNiwyMTAyNjc0Nzk0LC0yMDcwNDc0
+AxOTU3NDUwOSwtOTk2MDMwMTA2LDIxMDI2NzQ3OTQsLTIwNzA0
-MzI0LDE1MTgxMDE3NzQsLTE3NDUyNTg5NTMsMTY2NTY2MjYwNF
+NzQzMjQsMTUxODEwMTc3NCwtMTc0NTI1ODk1MywxNjY1NjYyNj
-19
+A0XX0=
 -->